manoel-lopes/clean-forum-node-api/README.md

 - **Adapter**: Allows objects with incompatible interfaces to collaborate.
 - **Strategy**: Defines a family of algorithms, puts each of them into a separate class, and makes their objects interchangeable.
 - **Proxy**: Provides a substitute, or placeholder, for another object while maintaining the same interface as the original.
+Used for cache management.
 - **Simple Factory**: Centralizes object creation in a single place, instantiating concrete classes without exposing construction details to the client.
 - **Mapper**: Performs bidirectional translation between different layers.
 - **Template Method**: Defines the skeleton of an algorithm in a base class, leaving some steps to be implemented by subclasses.